khushi-ks1/Video-Summarizer/README.md

-# 🧠 AI Agent Chat App with Phi and Google GenAI
+# Summarize Videos Instantly with AI 🎥

 This is a conversational AI web app built using **Streamlit**, **Phi**, and **Google Generative AI**.
 Ask questions, get answers, and explore intelligent conversations with real-time responses.